-- 15. After my dad left, my granny put me out of the house in the morning so I would wander around in isolation, I didn't have any friends.
+15. After my dad left, my granny put me out of the house in the morning so I would wander around in isolation, I didn't have any friends.
 I wasn't allowed to go home.
-I wandered a lot down by the flats at sector at the bottom of the sector at near the primary school.
+I wandered a lot down by the flats at at the bottom of the near the primary school.
 This was literally two minutes from where I lived but to me it was a great adventure.
 I think all the neighbours started noticing there was something wrong because I was wandering around at that age.
 I think that's what led me to be very vulnerable as a youngster in Kelso.
 By the age of four I started travelling further afield which led me into abusive situations.
-I could have been stolen by anybody. - 16.
-There were three men in Kelso who regularly sexually assaulted me.
-One of them was in charge of the He looked after the looked after the He looked after the He - 17.
-He used to give me peanuts from a tin of peanuts, the catering size.
+I could have been stolen by anybody.
+16 There were three man in Kelea who regularly coverelly executed me.
+One of them

+16. There were three men in Kelso who regularly sexually assaulted me.
+One of them was in charge of the as well.
+He did the functions.
+The abuse started with him.
+He had glasses and dark greying hair.
+He was quite small but he was well built.
+I can't remember his name.

+- 17. He used to give me peanuts from a tin of peanuts, the catering size.
 He would put me up on a stool like the bar stools that they have and meddle about with me down below.
 He was licking me down below and he was making me lick him and touch him.
-This took place within the store itself.
-It was a vicious circle because I got fed at the store I would get sandwiches and food and I would get sweeties.
+This took place within the itself.
+It was a vicious circle because I got fed at the itself.
+I would get sandwiches and food and I would get sweeties.
 I wasn't getting much food at home and the food I did get was often spoilt by my granny putting salt all over it. - 18.
-He lived in the second second
+He lived in the back of .
+There's a house there and he lived in there with his wife and his daughter.
+I think they knew what was going on because there was one time it was happening and he told me that his wife liked him doing it.
+I said to him why not go and do it to your wife.
+Then I cut my finger on the foil on the peanuts which had a rough jagged edge.
+He told me to go and see his wife and get a plaster.
+I went down to the house.
+The daughter and the wife were in.
+They must have known what was happening but they just put on a plaster and sent me straight back.
+That's why I think they knew that he was a pervert.